ignacioaj/tfg-ignacioaj/README.md

 # Dicentric Chromosome Detection

+> ⚠ Disclaimer: Due to the confidentiality of the image set, not all 50 images are shared in this repository.
+However, 5 of them have been shared to enable code testing.

 ## Scope
 This project represents the bachelor thesis work to complete the Degree in Biomedical Engineering at Univerisity of Málaga.